wp-plugins/aesop-story-engine/README.txt

 * Initial Release

 == Changelog ==

+= 1.5.2 =
+* FIX - Fixed an issue with the Photoset gallery breaking with the last update
+* FIX - Added a capability check so admin_notices aren't shown to non-admins
+* FIX - Fixed issue with self-hosted Video Component not displaying correctly in Firefox

 = 1.5.1 =
 * FIX - Massive codebase overhaul bringing Aesop Story Engine close to WordPress VIP plugin standards